How To Stop a Golden Retriever Puppy from Biting. A useful and helpful guide.

 This goes without saying.
 If you have tried all the methods to make your Golden Retriever puppy stop mouthing and biting, then this is an important point.
 You see, when you are playing your puppy will most likely come on to you and bite.

-Each time he bites on you, stops the play immediately.
+Each time he bites on you, he stops the play immediately.
 This is another form of inhibiting biting in puppies.
 You can stay for a few minutes before you resume play.
 This will allow him to catch a breath and relax from all the excitement coming from playing.
 When you get back to playing, do not be disappointed when he bites again.
 Instead, repeat the method until he learns that you do not appreciate his habit.

 Once your puppy stops mouthing, once again, reward him to uphold good behavior.